 Throughout the course of history, physicists have tried clever ways of reducing the amount of background that is present under a given signal, or resonance.
 An example of this may be the classic side band subtraction, where the signal region will be defined by some average mass value, plus or minus a well defined width, or sigma.
 If one were to perform a cut about this region after particle identification and cuts, there may still be a good deal of background underneath the peak.
 In order to eliminated the background under the signal, one thing to do is use the background near the peak as reference for subtraction.
 To do this, one would use background events that are located at both higher and lower mass values far away from the signal, so long as the total mass range used is equal to the mass range for selecting the signal region.
-The side band subtraction method works well in practice, but does not necessarily model the background accurately near or around the signal.
-In fact, it is better to use the side band subtraction method when a resonance has a linear background, or a background that is understood well enough to justify the method.
-Unfortunately for the $\phi\eta$ final state, this is not the case.
+The side band subtraction method works well for some physics analyses, but not all.
+Side band subtraction is an issue with this analysis because the primary purpose is to observe structures in the $\phi\eta$ invariant mass spectra.
+Performing a side band subtraction is problematic because it allows events well below the $\phi\eta$ threshold mass to exist in the background spectra.
+Subtracting off these events from the primary signal region results in a final $\phi\eta$ invariant mass spectra which has negative event counts at low